bifravst/bifravst/docs/devices/Index.rst

 You can use any of the :ref:`supported development kits <firmware-supported-boards>` to connect to your account.

-For the device to connect you need to complete the following steps:
+For the device to connect, you need to complete the following steps:

 1. Upgrade the modem firmware according to the instructions in the following documentation: